umputun/remark42/site/src/docs/manuals/separate-domain/index.md

 ### Setup

-Set `ALLOWED_HOSTS='self',example1.org,example2.org` with your domain names and `AUTH_SAME_SITE=none`. `'self'` means "domain which Remark42 is installed on" so you don't need to write it twice.
+Set `ALLOWED_HOSTS='self',example1.org,example2.org` with your domain names and `AUTH_SAME_SITE=none`.
+The `'self'` value means "domain which Remark42 is installed on" so you don't need to write it twice.

 ### Technical details